manuelbl/zy12pdn-oss/README.md

 ## Upload

-The ZY12PDN board has a 4-pin SWD pads at the bottom.
-Either solder wires to them or use a 4-pin adapter with pogo pins.
+The ZY12PDN board has 4 pads for SWD at the bottom.
+Either solder wires to them, or use a 4-pin adapter with pogo pins to connect a debug adapter.

 ![SWD](doc/swd.jpg)

 Connect the SWD pads with an ST-Link, J-Link or Black Magic Probe to your computer and click the upload icon in the status bar of Visual Studio Code.

-The boards initially have flash protection enabled.
-It can initially be disabled using *openocd*.
-Note: This command erase the flash memory:
+As sold, the boards have flash protection enabled.
+It can be disabled using *openocd*.
+Note: This command erases the flash memory:

 ```
-openocd -f interface/stlink.cfg -f target/stm32f0x.cfg -c "init; reset halt; stm32f0x unlock 0; stm32f0x mass_erase 0; reset halt; exit
+openocd -f interface/stlink.cfg -f target/stm32f0x.cfg -c "init; reset halt; stm32f0x unlock 0; stm32f0x mass_erase 0; reset halt; exit"
 ```